MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 # Offer survey incentives to your respondents

 As a survey owner, when you send surveys to your recipients, you expect to get a high response rate.
 The more survey responses received, the better insights you could get from the survey.
 However, survey response rate is typically low—on an average it might be as low as a single digit percentage.
 One of the best ways for increasing the response rate is by providing incentives for the recipient to respond to the survey.
-For example, a hotel company offers loyalty points to its guests when they respond to a customer satisfaction survey.

-[Microsoft Forms Pro](https://formspro.microsoft.com) integrates with [Microsoft Rewards](https://www.microsoft.com/rewards) to provide the capability of incentivizing a survey.
-When you create a survey and send it to your recipients, you can choose if incentives should be provided on completion of the survey.
-If survey incentives are enabled, a code is generated on completion of the survey.
-The code can then be redeemed by the respondent to take part in Microsoft Rewards sweepstakes.
+[Microsoft Forms Pro](https://formspro.microsoft.com) integrates with [Microsoft Rewards](https://www.microsoft.com/rewards) to provide survey incentives.
+When you enable the survey incentives option, the respondent who complete the survey will be given a promo code to enter monthly sweepstakes to win a Microsoft Surface laptop plus a pair of Surface Headphones.

 > [!NOTE]
 > - For this release, survey incentives are available only when a survey invitation is sent through email.
 More information for sending a survey invitation through email: [Send a survey by using email](send-survey-email.md)